colibricreativeweb/gerbo-software/README.md

 * **Manual Website Scraping:** Provides the ability to manually scrape websites for information.
 * **Session Management:** Remembers your column selection across multiple searches.
 * **Secure:** Uses secure file handling practices to keep your data safe.
+* **Custom Database Naming:** Allows users to provide a custom name for the generated database.
+* **Automated Database Creation:** Automatically creates a SQLite database from the search results.

+## :world_map: Roadmap

+Here are some features we're considering for future releases:

+- [ ] **Database Viewing:** A built-in viewer to explore the generated SQLite database right from the application.
+- [ ] **Database Search:** A search feature that allows users to search for specific data within the generated database.
+- [ ] **Table Filtering:** The ability to filter the data in the generated database by specific criteria.
+- [ ] **Advanced Search Options:** More granular control over the search parameters, such as case sensitivity and regular expression support.
+- [ ] **User Authentication:** Secure user accounts, allowing users to save their search history and preferences.
+- [ ] **API Integration:** The ability to send search results to an external API or receive data from other APIs.
+- [ ] **Data Visualization:** Graphs and charts to visualize the search results and database data.
+- [ ] **Export Options:** More options for exporting the search results, such as CSV, JSON, or direct export to a remote database.

 ## :scroll: Licensing
 This work is licensed under a [MIT License](LICENSE).